 3. Harness the circular economy*

 40% of global carbon emissions result from the built environment.
 But less well-known is that a significant percentage of emissions result from the beginning of a building’s life, according to a 2014 paper from UK Green Building Council.
 The processing of construction materials can account for anywhere between 30% and 70% of a building’s lifetime emissions.
-Therefore, for a developer to ensure its warehouse or office is carbon neutral, it must be in the circular economy.
+Therefore, for a developer to ensure its building is carbon neutral, it must be in a circular economy.

 When possible, design the building so that you can easily take it apart in sections.
 Thus reducing the impact on other elements when extracting the building component, and avoiding additional wastage.

 4. Reduce waste on-site by using off-site manufacturing*

 Since the embodied carbon within any building element includes its material footprint and the waste generated during its construction, prefabrication under controlled conditions allows the reduction of waste and its associated carbon emissions.